stenglein-lab/2017_GDW/Mapping_Assembly/download_exercise.md

 - Scan the read with a 4-base wide sliding window, cutting when the average quality per base drops below 20 (SLIDINGWINDOW:4:20)
 - Drop reads shorter than 60 bases long (MINLEN:60)

-After you've completed trimming, check to see what files exist in your directory now
+After you've completed trimming, look to see what files exist in your directory:

 ```
 ls -lh
 ```

-- how big are the trimmed files?
+- how many sequences are the trimmed fastq files?

+Open your trimmed fastq files in FastQC.

+- Did the quality of the basecalls improve?
-Rerun FastQC on your trimmed files.
-Did the trimming remove Nextera adapters?
+- Did the trimming remove Nextera adapters?

+Note: There are other trimming tools that you may find easier to use, such as [cutadapt](http://cutadapt.readthedocs.io/)

 ---

-## Download the boa constrictor (mtDNA) genome.
+### Download the boa constrictor (mtDNA) genome.

 The dataset we downloaded is from boa constrictor liver RNA.
 We are going to map the reads in the dataset to the boa constrictor mtDNA genome sequence to demonstrate read mapping.
 We'll use the [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) mapper.